GPT-4 to Self-Hosted Llama 4 Migration Guide

 Environment variable swap pattern

-For teams using environment variables for configuration, this is the full change set:
+For teams using environment variables for configuration, the full change set is:

 export OPENAI_API_KEY="sk-..."